 In the ’60s and ’70s Bennett also composed works in a wide range of other genres: there are the large-scale works for choir and orchestra Epithalamion and Spells, as well as three symphonies and concertos and/or concertante pieces for almost every instrument.
 There are also many a cappella choral works, song-cycles and instrumental solos.
 Many of his smaller works of the 1970s fall into series, including the sequence of pieces called Scena for solo instruments, and the group of ensemble works called Commedia.

 Since his student days Bennett has always composed (with considerable success!) for film.
 More recently he has composed concert works in a jazz idiom, with ‘crossover’ elements, and with an unashamedly tonal language.
 But serialism still influences the way he composes, even providing the foundation for his spectacular score for the BBC’s Gormenghast (1999).
 He also regularly performs in cabaret, often with Claire Martin, to whom he refers as a ‘major talent’.

-Sir Richard Rodney Bennett lives in New York City and is published by Chester-Novello.
+Sir Richard Rodney Bennett lived in New York City and was published by Chester-Novello.
 UE has works dating up to the early 1970s.